arthur-schnitzler/schnitzler-briefe-charts/README.md

 counts the frequencies of the 30 most frequently mentioned persons** per correspondence in directed graphs

 ## work_freq_corp_weights_directed
-counts the frequencies of the 30 most frequently mentioned works** in all correspondences in directed graphs (direction: from main correspondent to mentioned work)
+counts the frequencies of the 30 most frequently mentioned works** in all correspondences in directed graphs (direction: from main correspondent to mentioned work; in the visualization only the works that are mentioned more than 10 times are included)

 ## work_freq_corr_weights_directed
 counts the frequencies of the 30 most frequently mentioned works** per correspondence in directed graphs